sladiri/hyper-sam/README.md

 2.  **Actions propose state updates**.
 Any action may be asynchronous and call external APIs (eg. validators).
 3. The **Accept function** updates the state. **The logic here may either accept or reject** action proposals and enforces a consistent state.
 It may be asynchronous too, to persist its data to a database for example.
 The state is a plain object, there is not immutability required.
 4. If required, actions may be called automatically if the state is in a particular shape.
+5. Client side routing can be done via the [onpushstate package](https://github.com/WebReflection/onpushstate).
+If a **route** action is available, it is called with the _old path_ and the current _window.location_ object.

 ## Package Usage